doquen/noter/README.md

 Qt 5.x or above is needed, with QtQuick controls 2.x.

+## Downloads

+You can download binaries for Linux or Windows from [here](https://github.com/PabloF7/noter/releases/).
+They are supposed to autodetect your language if it's English or Spanish.

 ## Help Wanted

 If you want to help a not very experienced programmer like me and make this project better, pleas contact me.